Consensys/doctools.template-site/docs/reference/pluglets/katacoda.md

 ## Use it

-In your markdown file, you have to select the Katacoda template using the [Mkdocs Material Meta syntax](https://squidfunk.github.io/mkdocs-material/reference/meta-tags/).
+In your Markdown file, you have to select the Katacoda template using the [Mkdocs Material Meta syntax](https://squidfunk.github.io/mkdocs-material/reference/meta-tags/).

 !!! example "Example meta header"